 Ecological site concept

 The Southern Loamy Prairie is characterized by very deep loamy soils occurring on uplands.
-They are vegetatively productive and provide good grazing for livestock.
+The site is located in areas with mean annual rainfall ranging from 32 to 41 inches.
+These areas are vegetatively productive and provide good grazing for livestock.

 Northern Loamy Prairie